orblgc/orblgc/README.md

 # 🚀 Highlight Projects:

+## ⚙️ Using Gitlab for Repo & CI/CD
+#### Status: ✅  (Done !)
+Before this implementation, i was using github webhooks to trigger my webhook nodejs service which was running shell script in server like a CI/CD but this was not a common way to do that kind of things.

+So I created 3 Linux servers: CICD, DEV, and PROD servers.
+On the CICD server, I installed GitLab and Jenkins.
+Initially, I tried Jenkins and installed Jenkins agents on the DEV and PROD servers.
+However, using a webhook for integration with GitLab didn’t seem very efficient also management of two different system is a bit difficult.
+Therefore, I installed GitLab runners on the DEV and PROD servers.
+I registered these runners with the GitLab instance on the CICD server using authentication tokens.
+This way, I can automatically trigger releases through GitLab by defining pipeline files in the .gitlab-ci.yml for events like pushes and merges to GitLab repositories.

+If i need to setup these project on a completely new server first thing to do manually would be only installation of gitlab-runner then registering it to my gitlab, then all i need to do is create new branch for that server then merge the installation repository which is for installing necessary packages on system like nginx, nodejs, python, certbot etc. Then i can directly push my api projects on their new branches.

+Example Scenario
+When I push a Node.js API development to the dev branch in GitLab, the pipeline is triggered and performs certain tasks on the DEV server.
+These tasks include:

+Copy the Nginx configuration file from the repository to the nginx/conf.d folder for the project.
+Obtain an automatic SSL certificate using Certbot for the Nginx configuration.
+If a certificate already exists, it uses the existing one.
+Create and start a Linux systemd service with the project’s folder name.
+With this example scenario, we successfully deployed to the development environment.
+After necessary tests are completed, we can merge the project into the production environment and similarly trigger an automatic release and deployment there as well.

 ## 💰 Crypto Currencies App & Bot
 #### Status: ⏳ (In Proggress)
 A cryptocurrency tracking and trading bot application built with Node.js, Python, and Machine Learning.
 It integrates data from TradingView API and a custom API for detecting market indicators (e.g., SMA, Golden Cross, Death Cross) for real-time analysis.
 The bot uses Binance API to automatically manage buy/sell or long/short positions based on these indicators.
 Future plans include machine learning with LSTM neurons to improve trading decisions.